PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 #### Too Many Requests

 If you send too many requests to your HTTP source within a small period of time, we may issue a `429 Too Many Requests` response.
 [Review our limits](/limits/) to understand the conditions where you might be throttled.

+You can also [reach out](/support/) to inquire about raising this rate limit.

 If you control the application sending requests, you should implement [a backoff strategy](https://medium.com/clover-platform-blog/conquering-api-rate-limiting-dcac5552714d) to temporarily slow the rate of events.